China, Japan hold defense consultation: Defense Spokesperson

 BEIJING, Mar.
-31 -- The defense authorities of China and Japan held the third annual meeting of Maritime and Aerial Communication Mechanism and the fifth round of working-level consultation on defense affairs via video link on March 29.
-The two sides exchanged views on such topics as maritime and aerial security policies, regional security situation, operation of the Maritime and Aerial Communication Mechanism, and defense exchanges.
+31 -- The defense authorities of China and Japan held the third annual meeting of maritime and air liaison mechanism and the fifth round of working-level consultation on defense affairs via video link on March 29.
+The two sides exchanged views on such topics as maritime and aerial security policies, regional security situation, operation of the maritime and air liaison mechanism, and defense exchanges.

 At the meeting, the Chinese side reiterated that the Diaoyu Island and its affiliated islands are China’s inherent territory, no matter what Japan says or does, it cannot change the fact.
 The Chinese side also urged the Japanese side to stop provoking China on the Diaoyu Island issue , let alone talking black into white and making groundless accusations against China.